 If your ancestor belonged to one of the following groups, additional resources may provide immigration information:

-Chinese: Thousands of Chinese moved to Canada—mainly British Columbia—to prospect for gold and work on the Canadian Pacific Railway.
+- Chinese: Thousands of Chinese moved to Canada—mainly British Columbia—to prospect for gold and work on the Canadian Pacific Railway.
 In 1885, Canada imposed restrictions and a head tax on Chinese immigrants.
 An immigration ban replaced the tax in 1923, and Chinese immigrants already in the country had to register.
 The regulations were finally lifted in 1947.
-The LAC has Chinese immigration registers and a few head tax certificates, with databases and research tips here.
+The LAC has a guide to researching Chinese immigrants to Canada here.

-Immigrants from the Russian Empire: From the mid-19th to the early 20th century, North American consulates for the imperial Russian government (which had control of eastern Poland, Finland, and most of the former USSR) kept records including passport applications and background questionnaires.
+- Immigrants from the Russian Empire: From the mid-19th to the early 20th century, North American consulates for the imperial Russian government (which had control of eastern Poland, Finland, and most of the former USSR) kept records including passport applications and background questionnaires.
 Though many were lost, surviving records ended up with the US National Archives and Records Administration (NARA).The Canadian records, called the Likacheff-Ragosine-Mathers (LI-RA-MA) collection, has about 11,400 files dating from 1898 to 1922 on immigrants to Canada from the Russian Empire, including Jews, Ukrainians and Finns.
-Click here for information on accessing this collection.
+You can download a PDF on this record series.
 Note that many of the records are in Cyrillic.

 Can’t locate your US ancestors in that country’s passenger lists?
 You might want to look north.
 To this day, the world’s longest undefended border divides Canada and the United States.
 Migration across it was common; many folks went back and forth over decades.
 Immigrants often found it easier and less expensive to sail to Canada and journey overland to the United States.
 In fact, by the 1890s, steamship companies advertised passage to Canada as a way to avoid the US government’s rigorous immigrant inspections.